 2) We also have never had such a toxic burden in our environment before this point, and chemicals are used as additives and preservatives in our food.
 High stress depletes core nutrition and degrades gut health.

-3) Combine this with our obsession with "superfoods" like spinach, yoghurt, Kombucha, chocolate and apple cider vinegar - we eat foods in vast quantities without variety because we can (if we want to eat chocolate every day of the week, we can and if we want to drink orange juice or eat strawberries every day we can as we can access foods that traditionally would be out of season at some times of the year) We may not have an awareness that these are high histamine producing foods and eat them frequently because they taste good and think we are being "healthy".
+3) Combine this with our obsession with "superfoods" like coconut, spinach, yoghurt, Kombucha, chocolate and apple cider vinegar - we eat foods in vast quantities without variety because we can (if we want to eat chocolate every day of the week, we can and if we want to drink orange juice or eat strawberries every day we can as we can access foods that traditionally would be out of season at some times of the year).
+Hello weekends filled with "insta-inspired" charcuterie boards and grazing platters combined with sparkling wine, smashed avo toast and unicorn coloured birthday cake !
+We may not have an awareness that these are high histamine producing foods and eat them frequently because they taste good and think we are being "healthy".

 4) We are spending more and more time indoors as we have made our home environments very comfortable, which means airconditioning, less need to open windows for natural ventilation,